fvanevski/knowledge_agent/README.md

 1.  **Analysis**: The **Analyst** examines the knowledge base to identify areas that are outdated or incomplete.
 It generates a report detailing these knowledge gaps.
 2.  **Research**: The **Researcher** takes the Analyst's report and executes the entire content acquisition pipeline:
-    - The **Planner** develops a set of targeted search queries using advanced search operators.
+    - The **Planner** develops a set of targeted, diversified search queries.
-    - The agent executes these searches and for each resulting URL, it downloads the raw content, processes it into clean markdown, and generates a summary.
+    - The agent executes these searches.
+For each resulting URL, it uses the **hybrid content processor** (Trafilatura with a Playwright fallback) to extract clean, main content and generate high-quality markdown.
     - All artifacts (raw document, markdown, and summary) are stored in the `documents` table in the database.
     - If the initial searches are insufficient, the **Refiner** adjusts the plan and tries again.
 3.  **Audit**: The **Auditor** scans the knowledge graph for inconsistencies, duplicates, and other data quality issues, producing a report of its findings.